 As of 2019, there is no penalty for not carrying health insurance coverage.
 However, everyone should have some form of health insurance to protect themselves financially in the event of an emergency or accident.
-Maintaining health insurance coverage can help you afford prescription drugs and seek early preventative care before a small health problem develops into a more serious or even life-threatening condition.
+Maintaining health insurance coverage can help you afford prescription drugs and seek early preventive care before a small health problem develops into a more serious or even life-threatening condition.

 If you’re over the age of 18, you should work with your employer, the college you attend or your parents to help find independent coverage.
-You can also research short-term health insurance plans to get covered until Open Enrollment begins.
+You can also research short term health insurance plans to get covered until Open Enrollment begins.

 Where to Get Health Insurance

 Not insured?
 No worries!
 There are a number of ways to get covered today, including doing some prelimary research on health insurance companies.
 Enter your zip code below to see where you could get coverage.